Allgot/Allgot.github.io/_news/announcement_2.md

 related_posts: false
 ---

-The first paper, "*Measuring DNS-over-HTTPS Downgrades: Prevalence, Techniques, and Bypass Strategies*" has been published!
+The first paper, "*Measuring DNS-over-HTTPS Downgrades: Prevalence, Techniques, and Bypass Strategies*", has been published!